SurajSG-28/sg-photography-sidebar/README.md

-# SG Photography - Sidebar Project
+# SG Photography - Sidebar Mini-Project

 This project implements a responsive sidebar for a photography website using only HTML and CSS.
 The sidebar includes a menu with various sections and social media links.